Advanced Metering Infrastructure (AMI)

 Planning for the future

-In the future, smart meters could help identify power outages more quickly and money would be saved through the operation of a more efficient system.
+In the future, smart meters could help identify power outages and water leaks more quickly, saving money through the operation of a more efficient system.

 How Smart Meters Work